 Must fulfill an educational purpose and reach a large audience

 NOTE: The average project funded ranges between $5,000 – $10,000.
-Prior to submtting a grant for the maximum amount, contact Cawaco’s program manager, Patti Pennington at manager@cawaco.org to discuss the project.
+Prior to submitting a grant over $10,000, contact Cawaco’s program manager, Patti Pennington at manager@cawaco.org to discuss the project.

 Grant Cycle

-Our grant cycle opens March 1 and closes July 1 of each year.
-Questions concerning the grant program should be directed to Patti Pennington at manager@cawaco.org or 205.623.0457.
-All grants must close out prior to August 1 of each year.
+Our grant cycle opens April 1 and closes June 30 of each year.
+Questions concerning the grant program should be directed to Patti Pennington at manager@cawaco.org; grantfunds@live.com or 205.623.0457.
+All grants must close out prior to July 31 of each year but some are due sooner.

 Grant Selection

-Applications are scored by one committee member from each of our five counties.
-Grants are evaluated based on need, area/population served, strength of community support and volunteer network, and meeting Cawaco’s fundig priorities.
+Applications are reviewed and recommended by one committee member from each of our five counties.
+Winners are notified in September of each year.
+Grants are evaluated based on need, area/population served, strength of community support and volunteer network, and meeting Cawaco’s funding priorities.
 Cawaco will email you with the results of our selection process.
-If you are selected to receive a grant, we will attach a contract for your organization to review and sign.

 Final Reports and Reimbursement